bestwebsoft/progression-wordpress-theme/readme.txt

 * Bugfix: Bug in the slider was fixed.

 == Upgrade Notice ==

+= V1.5 =
+Bug in the searchbox was fixed.

 = V1.4 =
 The copyright information was updated.